 4. Some of the big attractions are over commercialised

 This is to be expected to an extent.
 But Victoria peak tram arrives in the MIDDLE OF A SHOPPING CENTRE.
 Big Buddha is surrounded by a twee little village filled with souvenir shops, Starbucks, Italian ice cream and Subway.
 It felt like we had stepped into Epcot at freaking Disney World.
-That said, both attractions are 100% worth the money and it’s quite easy to dismiss the commercialism and concentrate on the real things.
+That said, both attractions are 100% worth the money and it’s quite easy to dismiss the commercialism and concentrate on what you’re there for.
 It was simply very odd.

 5. It’s a really cool city with quirks

-There were things I liked, there were things I didn’t like.
+There were things I liked; there were things I didn’t like.
 I didn’t fall in love with it and that might have been mostly down to the weather, but it’s a really great place to visit.
 There’s just enough to do, and plenty of cafés and restaurants to soak up the atmosphere.
-You’ll see ducks and geese hanging up in most windows, the strangest thing I saw was a stall full of baked seahorses, and a lot of places don’t really speak English at all (which surprised me) but it was still easy to get by.
+You’ll see ducks and geese hanging up in most windows; the strangest thing I saw was a stall full of baked seahorses, and a lot of places don’t really speak English at all (which surprised me, with its close ties to the UK) but it was still easy to get by.
 You can go to the races, you can visit a huge aquarium theme park, there’s a Disneyland, and there are a LOT of high buildings.